-Most interesting wonders of Cuba
+Most interesting landmarks of Cuba

 Below are listed the most amazing natural and man made landmarks of Cuba.